LambdaGaming/GChroma/README.md

 &nbsp;

+# Contributing/Compiling
+- If you want to contribute, please read the [contributing guidelines](https://github.com/LambdaGaming/GChroma/blob/main/CONTRIBUTING.md) before making a pull request.
+- The project files for Visual Studio 2019 are included.
+You will need to download and add the [Garry's Mod binary module headers](https://github.com/Facepunch/gmod-module-base/tree/development) as well as add the Razer Chroma SDK headers, which should automatically download with [Razer Synapse](https://www.razer.com/synapse-3).

+&nbsp;

 # FAQs
  ## Does this work on servers?
  Yes, but the server needs to have the base addon for it to work on your end.